arfritzz/MazeWalker/README.md

 # MazeWalker

-Solve a text-based maze. in C++.
+Solve a text-based maze in C++.
 You are given a maze and a start position.
 The goal is to traverse the maze until you find the exit.

 ## Input